dasch-swiss/dsp-tools/docs/internal/xmlupload-enhanced.md

 ```

-## 2. Start DSP stack
+## 2. Assign CPUs to Docker and start DSP stack

+- The local DSP stack needs as many CPUs as possible.
+  In Docker > Settings > Resources, assign as many CPUs as you afford to Docker.
+  - `--num-of-threads-for-preprocessing` (see below) will be dependent on the number of cores that you assign to Docker.
-- if not already available, make a clone of the [DSP-API repository](https://github.com/dasch-swiss/dsp-api)
+- If not already available, make a clone of the [DSP-API repository](https://github.com/dasch-swiss/dsp-api).
-- use the main branch
-- `make init-db-test-minimal`
+- On the main branch, execute `make init-db-test-minimal` and then `make stack-up`.
-- `make stack-up`

 ## 3. `enhanced-xmlupload`